Gaussian Processes for Inferring Parton Distributions: Numerical Implementation

 will be used.
 As was done in Refs.~\cite{Dutrieux:2024rem, Dutrieux:2025jed}, we will start with fixed values for these models.
 An advantage of the fixed models or even the unfixed flat model is that a limited number of parameters makes for a simpler, lower-dimensional $\theta$ integral to perform.
 A disadvantage is that the $x\to0$ behavior, which is unguided by the data, will always ultimately converge to what this model gives.
 Even so, all cases will generally give statistically consistent values when in the regimes guided by the data.

 Finally, every kernel suggested has an overall scale hyperparameter $\sigma$, which sets the overall variance of the prior.
 Furthermore, in a region of $x$ unconstrained by data, $\sigma$ sets the variance $q$ has about the prior's mean $g$.
 For example, in Ref.~\cite{Dutrieux:2024rem}, when the mean function can well represent the data, the evidence favors a small value of $\sigma\sim O(0.1)$ which suppresses the non-trivial effects of the GP in the case of the log-RBF kernel.
 However, if the kernel exhibits divergent behavior in the low $x$ region, as is the case with the CDGP kernel, the $\sigma\sim O(10^{-2})$ removes unphysical oscillations of the PDF reconstruction in this region.
 The limit $\sigma\to0$ forces the GP prior to be a $\delta$ function, such as in Eq.~\eqref{eq:prior_for_model_fits}, forcing the unknown $q$ to the prior's mean $q=g$.
+This behavior has been observed in this particular GPR application.
 Optimizing the hyperparameters is reduced to simply fitting the prior's mean.

 The tendency to small $\sigma$ occurs most frequently when the hyperparameters of the mean function are optimized and the prior mean describes the data well at this optimal hyperparameter point.
 As suggested in Ref.~\cite{Dutrieux:2024rem}, the prior on $\sigma$ could be a $\delta$ function.
 The dependence on the choice of fixed $\sigma$ can be studied and is an example of a bias/variance trade-off.
 This trade-off is between doing a simple fit as $\sigma\to0$ and having an overwhelmingly noisy prior as $\sigma\to \infty$, which fails to regulate the inverse problem.
 The rest of the hyperparameters will be given less trivializing priors, though some may still be restrictive, but informed by several explorations of the parameter space.